 The Students’ Union is a member of the NUS and we pay an affiliation fee in order to do this.
 The affiliation free is dependent on the number of students you have as a University.
 In return The Students’ Union gains access to a number of services that the NUS provide including training and support services and access to better deals for our commercial services (the shop and bar).
 We also utilise NUS during our elections as the Returning Officer and send Student Officers to training and conferences.
 We also get to have a say in the running of the NUS by sending students to the democratic events that happen, such as NUS Conference and NUS Liberation Conferences.

-Each year we elected students in September to attend the conference and represent UWE Bristol students nationally.
-This year's conference is on the 25-27 April 2017 (Please note all expenses are paid for by The Students' Union in regards to transport, accommodation and food for the conference)
+Each year we elect students in October to attend the conference and represent UWE Bristol students nationally.
+This year's conference is on the 31st March- 2nd April 2020 (Please note all expenses are paid for by The Students' Union in regards to transport, accommodation and food for the conference)

 Please note: Due to a National Union of Students Policy, the delegation that UWE sends to annual conference must be at least 50% self-defining women.
 Therefore once nominations close we will be asking students to self-define and using this data to process the vote.

 To understand more abour the role of an NUS delegate, you can read the job description for the role, visit the NUS website or find out more by watching the following video.

 Jamie Jordon Previous VP Education (2016-18)and previous NUS Delegate) said: